Darcy (unit): Definition

 The darcy is referenced to a mixture of unit systems.
 A medium with a permeability of 1 darcy permits a flow of 1 cm^{3}/s of a fluid with viscosity 1 cP (1 mPa·s) under a pressure gradient of 1 atm/cm acting across an area of 1 cm^{2}.

-Typical values of permeability range as high as 100,000 darcys for gravel, to less than 0.01 microdarcy for granite.
+Typical values of permeability range as high as 100,000 darcys for gravel, to less than 0.01 microdarcys for granite.
 Sand has a permeability of approximately 1 darcy.

 Tissue permeability, whose measurement in vivo is still in its infancy, is somewhere in the range of 0.01 to 100 darcy.

 Origin

 The darcy is named after Henry Darcy.
 Rock permeability is usually expressed in millidarcys (md) because rocks hosting hydrocarbon or water accumulations typically exhibit permeability ranging from 5 to 500 md.

 The odd combination of units comes from Darcy's original studies of water flow through columns of sand.
 Water has a viscosity of 1.0019 cP at about room temperature.

 The unit abbreviation "d" is not capitalized (contrary to industry use).
 The American Association of Petroleum Geologists uses the following unit abbreviations and grammar in their publications: